anas-ash99/MealMovers/README.md

 # MealMovers

 MealMovers is an Android mobile application designed for food delivery services.
-Built with Kotlin and following the MVVM (Model-View-ViewModel) architecture, using  Dagger Hilt for Dependency Injection,the app offers a seamless and user-friendly experience.
+Built with Kotlin and following the MVVM (Model-View-ViewModel) architecture, using  Dagger Hilt for Dependency Injection, the app offers a seamless and user-friendly experience.

 ## Features